 Patients who do not have risk factors, symptoms, or physical findings suggestive of progressive infection can be classified as having early uncomplicated infections.
 In general, a majority of patients will fall into this category and might be safely managed by primary care practitioners.
-The remainder may benefit from consultation with a specialist in infectious diseases, pulmonary diseases, neurology, or other disciplines to aid in developing a treatment plan.
+The remainder may benefit from consultation with a specialist in Infectious Diseases or Pulmonary Medicine to aid in developing a treatment plan.
 Management of complicated coccidioidal infections is beyond the scope of this monograph, but comprehensive treatment guidelines are available.

-General guidelines for managing patients with uncomplicated infections are outlined in Figure 4.
+General guidelines for managing patients with uncomplicated infections are outlined in Figure 2 and a more detailed flow diagram is included as an appendix.